 At this point, I had been at IH for the three years that Max and I had agreed.
 I felt it was important to move on, because many people at Plan’s headquarters, and in the head offices of other INGOs, seemed to get trapped and stay for years and years, or decades.
 Or maybe they wanted to stay on at the center, with the power and authority that came with being based there.
 I wanted to send a different message: working at IH would be like being based anywhere – you came in, made a contribution, and moved on.
 In this case, I tried to make light of it by saying that I would leave headquarters and go back to the field, to “face the mess I had created at IH!”

-Plus I was feeling quite burned out.
+Plus I was feeling a little bit burned out.
 Headquarters for many organizations is a stressful place, because staff are squeezed by governance bodies (our Board of Directors) on one side, field realities on another side, and the normal politics of any complex human undertaking on the third side.
 I was accomplishing a lot, but felt stressed by managing the different realities.

 But our IH-based senior management team (Max, me, Catherine Webster, Nick Hall, and Richard Jones) felt that I needed to stay one more year, to finish up the design and lead the implementation of the new structure.
-So I agreed, somewhat grouchily I recall…
+So I agreed, somewhat grouchily, as I recall, to stay on for a fourth year.

 To this point, the role of my department and of the field was clear.
 My department (Planning and Program Support, “PPS”) managed the process of organizational reflection, but Regions took the lead in analysis and proposal development.
 The process continued, as agreements recorded above set the stage for a full-scale, participatory design of Plan’s field structures, led by PPS.